Ford accelerates EV battery development

-Ford Motor Co (F.N) on Tuesday took a fresh step toward taking control of electric vehicle battery design and production, saying it would establish a southeast Michigan center to research and build prototype lithium ion and solid-state cells.
+DETROIT, April 27 (Reuters) - Ford Motor Co on Tuesday took a fresh step toward taking control of electric vehicle battery design and production, saying it would establish a Southeast Michigan center to research and build prototype lithium ion and solid-state cells.

-Ford Chief Executive Jim Farley signaled last November that the Dearborn, Mich.-based automaker was considering designing and producing its own batteries, following rivals Tesla Inc (TSLA.O) and General Motors Co
+Ford Chief Executive Jim Farley signaled last November that the Dearborn, Mich.-based automaker was considering designing and producing its own batteries, following rivals Tesla Inc and General Motors Co <GM.N, which have taken control of their battery production, working with partners.

 Ford officials did not confirm a battery production plan, but left the door open for such a move.